ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 - [x] test the above task

 ### 2208051825 Official TODO's left
-- [ ] implement decimal funtionality after a pseudo session
+- [x] implement decimal funtionality after a pseudo session
 - [ ] round decimals to avoid overflowing the screen
 - [ ] OPTIONAL add keyboard support

 ### 2208052032
-- [ ] OPTIONAL Look into `setTimeout` ID.
+- [x] ~~OPTIONAL Look into `setTimeout` ID.
 How to find it.
-If I can find it, I can then use `clearTimeout(id)`.
+If I can find it, I can then use `clearTimeout(id)`.~~
     - Possible usecase: after dividing by zero, a selfDestruct timeout sequence is started.
-When turning off the calculator while that's running, there's another timeout triggered that runs in sequence with the selfDestruct one.
+When turning off the calculator while that's running, there's another timeout triggered that runs in sequence with the selfDestruct one. (note on crossout: it became obsolete with implementation of disable buttons)
 - [x] turn calculator "off" and the remove the eventlistener for the on off button temporarily? add it back after the sequence.
 No clue if this would work
     - not needed if I convert all divs to buttons.
 Then you can use `button.disabled: true;` and false ofcourse
 - [x] convert all `divs` to `buttons`
 - [x] edit css after above task to remove button styling

-- [ ] turn buttons off during text animation
+- [x] turn buttons off during text animation

 ### 2208060830 BUG
 - SelfDestruct stopped working... (fixed)